izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :::

-## Analytically Proving the Bound
+## Analytically Proving the Bound on QLF

-We will carry out the sum of squares decomposition several times with different orders of operators, some natural and some randomised, to provide five different proofs of the bound.
-With each order of operators we generate a different SOS decomposition.
+We will carry out the sum of squares decomposition for QLF several times with different orders of operators, some natural and some randomised, to provide five different proofs of the bound.
+Any one of these on their own would constitute a full proof of the bound, however with each order of operators we generate a different SOS decomposition.
 We do not know if any SOS decomposition is more useful than another when it comes to self-testing, so we preserve several for the record.

 ```{figure} key.JPG
 :name: key-figure